dojo/framework/docs/en/styling/introduction.md

 ## Using a theme variant within a widget

--   Set the `theme.variant` class on your widget `root`.
+-   Set the `theme.variant` class on the widget's `root`.
--   css-properties get applied at the correct dom level and do not leak out of your widget dom.
+-   css-properties get applied at the correct DOM level and do not leak out of the widget's DOM.

 > src/widgets/MyWidget.tsx